multitudes/Ray-Tracing-in-One-Weekend-in-C/README.md

 ## MLX42
-This project uses the MLX42 library to create the graphical interface.
+Since I am a student at 42 Berlin for this project I will use the MLX42 library to create the graphical interface.
 I choose to use this library as it is a maintained and updated version of the minilibx library.
 To link the MLX42 I clone it from the codam-coding-college repository and link it to the project in the Makefile already:
 ```